ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 a constrained Verifier embedded in it that is only capable of appraising Evidence provided by its desired Verifier.
-Thus, the Relying Party uses its embedded Verifier for purposes of appraising its desired Verifier which it treats as only an Attester, and once verified, then uses it for verification of all other attesters.
+Thus, the Relying Party uses its embedded Verifier for purposes of appraising its desired Verifier which it treats as only an Attester, and once verified, then uses it for verification of all other Attesters.
-In this scenario, the embedded Verifier may have code and data size constraints, and a very simple (by comparison) appraisal policy and desired state (e.g., a required trust anchor that Evidence must be signed with and little else).
+In this scenario, the embedded Verifier may have code and data size constraints, and a very simple (by comparison) Appraisal Policy for Evidence and desired state (e.g., a required trust anchor that Evidence must be signed with and little else).

 Using the same message format for Evidence, Endorsements, and (later) Attestation Results received